jfree/jfreechart/README.txt

 JavaFX support (and you will need to rebuild the library using the ant/build-fx.xml script).

-(b)  JCommon - version 1.0.0 or later.
-The runtime jar file (version 1.0.22) is included in the JFreeChart distribution.
-You can obtain the complete source code for JCommon from:
+(b)  JCommon - the runtime jar file (version 1.0.23) is included in the JFreeChart distribution.
+You can obtain the complete source code for JCommon
+from:

     http://www.jfree.org/jcommon/